 Remapped layouts and added various buttons

-I remapped a lot of the goofy layouts.
+I remapped the layouts.
 Now the dim -20dB is on the group button, click on the click button, preclick to the right of the click button (confusingly called the “solo” button), loop on the cycle (loop) button, undo on the undo button and redo appearing beneath it on the enter button (the mixer has no “redo” label button anywhere).

 I added the most useful functionality Reason’s code allowed for while focusing on trying to make the button labels make logical sense.